mrs-brubotics/documentation_brubotics/source/Crazyswarm.rst

 6.2.6 Get Vicon data on Ubuntu desktop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:blue:`[TODO.]JV`

 6.2.6.1 Create an ethernet connection between your Linux computer and the Windows computer.

-:blue:`[TODO: add extra explanations about the right IP adress, the last segment of the IP address and the not working ping.]JV`

 This is the global way to set an Ethernet connection.
 At the end of this section, you can follow a simpler way to do it but it is not available for all Ubuntu configuation.